Hayor4real/mern-amazona/README.md

-Implement Add To Cart
+Complete Add To Cart

-Create React Context
-define reducer
-create store provider
-implement add to cart button click hander
+check exist item in the cart
+check count in stock in backend